jivanpal/drat/docs/commands/search.md

   operators.
-For example, compare `--dentry-name 'Martian, The'` and `--dentry-name 'Martian\, The'`: the latter will search for items named `Martian, The`, whereas the former will search for items named `Martian` or ` The` (note also the leading space since leading and trailing whitespace is not ignored).
+For example, compare `--dentry-name 'Martian, The'` and `--dentry-name 'Martian\, The'`: the latter will search for items named `Martian, The`, whereas the former will search for items named `Martian` or ` The` (note also the leading space in ` The`, since leading and trailing whitespace is not ignored).

 - `--dentry-fsoid` — The FSOID (a.k.a. inode number, file ID) of the item.